amaarora/amaarora.github.io/_posts/2021-07-26-annotateddetr.md

 ### `CocoDetection` Dataset
-The `CocoDetection` class below inherits from [torchvision's CocoDetection dataset](https://pytorch.org/vision/stable/datasets.html#torchvision.datasets.CocoDetection), and adds custom `_transforms` on top.
-There's also a custom `ConvertCocoPolysToMask` class that can prepare the dataset for both object detection and panoptic segmentation.
+The `CocoDetection` class below inherits from `torchvision.datasets.CocoDetection`, and adds custom `_transforms` on top.
+There's also `ConvertCocoPolysToMask` class that is able to prepare the dataset for both object detection and panoptic segmentation.

 ```python
 class CocoDetection(torchvision.datasets.CocoDetection):